harshitsaini02/Solar-Panel-Cleaner/README.md

 A linear-motion cleaning mechanism mounted on the solar panel frame that travels across the panel surface and removes dust.

 ## Team
-- Harry
+- Harshit saini
-- Team Members (Add Names)
+- Krishna Yadav

 ## Components
 - Arduino Uno